zenml-io/zenml/docs/book/mlops-stacks/model-deployers/kserve.md

 ZenML provides a KServe flavor build on top of the KServe Integration to allow you to deploy and use your models in a production-grade environment.
-In order to use the integration you need to install it on your local machine to be able to register an KServe Model deployer with ZenML and add it to your stack:
+In order to use the integration you need to install it on your local machine to be able to register the KServe Model deployer with ZenML and add it to your stack:

 ```bash
 zenml integration install kserve -y